pranay2508/Air-booking/README.md

 5. Booking Page:
 On the booking page, users review their selected accommodation, chosen dates, and associated costs.
-Additional options, such as room preferences or meal plans, may be presented for customization.
+Additional options may be presented for customization.
 The system calculates the total cost, considering the selected options, and provides a summary.
 Users confirm the booking, and the system processes the transaction securely.